ArcaanGroup/templates/ONBOARDING.md

 - Test business logic thoroughly in unit tests
 - Use integration tests to verify component collaboration
 - Mock external dependencies in unit tests
+- Use FastAPI's TestClient for API integration tests (synchronous)
+- Do not use `@pytest.mark.asyncio` decorator when using TestClient
+- Avoid mixing async/await with synchronous TestClient operations
+- Be aware of the difference between TestClient (sync) and httpx.AsyncClient (async)

 ### 8. Code Quality
 - Follow PEP 8 style guidelines